The How · Communication Architecture · Framework

 for your organization.

-The Cognitive Translation Protocol is not a framework for understanding autism.
-It is a framework for designing cross-cognitive collaboration — and building organizational systems that support it.
+Each of these moves a tacit assumption into the open and redesigns the artifact that holds it.
+The Cognitive Translation Protocol is not a framework for understanding autism — it is a framework for designing cross-cognitive collaboration, and building the organizational systems that carry it.

 Assessment Design